DESIGN

-Explore the process of creating a custom tattoo design and see how digital tools can help you express yourself through an ancient art form.
+Explore the process of creating a customised tattoo design and see how digital tools can help you to express yourself through an ancient art form.

 Tattooing or marking the body with a permanent design by inserting pigment into the skin, is an art form that dates back thousands of years.
 While some tattoos hold cultural significance, many people get body art for aesthetic or sentimental reasons.
 Tattoos are an opportunity for people to creatively express themselves.
 “I encourage my clients to choose tattoos that mean something to them, but to also look at them as artwork, because it’ll be on their body forever,” says tattoo artist Lorraine Salazar.